sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 The paired-samples *t*-test
 ---------------------------

-Regardless of whether we’re talking about the Student test or the Welch test, an independent samples *t*-test is intended to be used in a situation where you have two samples that are, well, independent of one another.
+Regardless of whether we are talking about the Student test or the Welch test, an independent samples *t*-test is intended to be used in a situation where you have two samples that are, well, independent of one another.
 This situation arises naturally when participants are assigned